DoD-Platform-One/bigbang/docs/guides/airgap/README.md

 kubectl apply -f ./scripts/deploy/flux.yaml
 ```

 After Flux is up and running you are ready to deploy Big Bang.
 We will do this using Helm.
-To first check to see if Flux is ready you can do.
+To first check to see if Flux is ready, you have several options:

 You can watch to see if Flux is reconciling the projects by watching the progress.